alexhaydock/blog.infected.systems/content/posts/2024-12-01-no-nat-november/index.md

 To solve this problem, we can use a CLAT.

 A CLAT is an extra layer that an IPv6-only device can implement which will allow it to translate IPv4 packets to IPv6 packets on the fly.
 This is done using much the same mechanism as DNS64.
-The packets get rewritten into v6 packets, destined for the NAT64 gateway prefix, with a suffix matching the encoded IPv4 address of the destination host.
+The packets get rewritten into IPv6 packets with a prefix matching the NAT64 gateway address, and with a suffix matching the encoded IPv4 address of the destination host.

 [The RFCs](https://www.rfc-editor.org/rfc/rfc6877) suggest that CLAT stands for _Customer-side Translator_ but that doesn't seem to fit so well, so I prefer to read it as 'Client-Layer Address Translator' as it keeps it straight in my own head where the translation is actually happening the flow.